saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

   u'systemId': u'47:3c:b8:44:11:29'}]
 ```

-Familiarity with the CLI will allow you to quickly add whatever you need digging into.
+Familiarity with the CLI will allow you to quickly add whatever you need.
 Another thing worth noting is that you can use `| json` on the CLI to figure out the reponse from the eAPI in advance:

 <pre>